TRIO Student Support Services: College Achievement Program (CAP)

 - Come from a family whose income meets federal standards for low-income level or

 - Be registered with the Ohio University Office of Student Accessibility Services.

 Apply to Join TRIO/CAP

 If you are interested in participating in the program and meet the eligibility requirements, please complete the 2019- 2020 application.
 Space is limited.
 Therefore, service and support opportunities are exclusive for participating TRIO students only.

 Ohio University has been selected to the inaugural cohort of First Forward Institutions by the Center for First-generation Student Success, an initiative of NASPA – Student Affairs Administrators in Higher Education and The Suder Foundation.
 The First Forward designation recognizes institutions of higher education who have demonstrated a commitment to improving experiences and advancing outcomes of first-generation college students.
 Selected institutions receive professional development, community-building experiences, and a first look at the Center’s research and resources.

-For more information about the TRIO Student Support Services program and OHIO's College Achievement Program, contact the Academic Achievement Center at 740-593-2644 or email@example.com.
+For more information about the TRIO Student Support Services: CAP program, contact the Academic Achievement Center at 740-593-2644 or firstname.lastname@example.org.